Victor Chandler

 dailymail.co.uk

-Another interesting highlight of Chandler’s personal life happened a little while after his divorce when he got together with his cousin’s ex-wife, Caroline.
-According to the reports, having known each other for 14 years, they became close while bonding over their respective divorces.
+Another interesting highlight of Chandler’s personal life happened before his divorce was finalized.
+According to a report by The Daily Mail, he started seeing his cousin Peter’s ex-wife, Caroline.
+The two have known each other for 14 years and bonded over their respective divorces.
 This relationship resulted in tension between Chandler and his devastated cousin.
-According to Dailymail, the latter quit as head of communication for Victor Chandler group, where he had worked for over 12 years.
+It caused Peter to quit as head of communication for the Victor Chandler group, where he had worked for over 12 years.

 The Famous Bet with Fred Done

-Victor Chandler’s sports betting activities are not just limited to the odds provider side, as he enjoys putting action on sports events.
-He is responsible for one of the biggest bets ever.
-In 2004, Chandler and Fred Done, the co-founder of Betfred, placed a massive £1 million bet against each other during the English Premier League (EPL).
+Victor Chandler’s sports betting activities are not just limited to providing odds.
+He also enjoys putting action on sports events and is responsible for one of the biggest wagers ever.
+In 2004, Chandler and Fred Done, the co-founder of Betfred, placed a massive £1 million bet against each other on the outcome of the 2004-05 English Premier League (EPL) season.

-Unfortunately for Fred Done, not only did Chelsea finish higher than Manchester United by 18 points, but they also went on to win the league.
-Although their wager was hardly binding other than a handshake agreement, Done paid up in full, netting Chandler a million.
+Unfortunately for Done, not only did Chelsea finish higher than Manchester United by 18 points, but they also went on to win the league.
+Although their punt was only based on a phone conversation, Done paid up in full.
 The bet garnered quite a lot of attention from the media for both parties, giving their brands some positive publicity.

-As former chairman of the BetVictor brand, Chandler has made a fortune in the gambling industry.
-Victor Chandler’s net worth was estimated to be £150 million in 2009 when he made the year’s Sunday Times rich list, ranked at the 362nd spot.
-Interestingly, this was a decline of more than half compared to the previous year’s estimation of £365 million.
-While it’s been many years since then, Victor Chandler remains an incredibly wealthy man, also known to be a generous philanthropist.
+As former chairman of the BetVictor brand, Victor Chandler has made a fortune in the gambling industry.
+His worth was estimated to be £150 million in 2009 by the Sunday Times Rich List.
+The publication ranked him as the 362nd richest person or family in the UK.
+Interestingly, this was a decline of more than half compared to the estimation of £365 million in 2008.

 The End of an Era

-After decades of visionary leadership and carrying his family’s legacy forward, Victor Chandler stepped down as Chairman of Betfred’s Victor Chandler Group in 2014.
-As a part of the transition, he decided to sell a significant part of his shares in the company for an undisclosed sum to Michael Tabor, a renowned British businessman, bookmaker, and racehorse owner.
-It marked the end of an era for the Chandler family and the company as it goes under new leadership.
+After decades of visionary leadership and carrying his family’s legacy forward, Victor Chandler stepped down as Chairman of BVGroup, parent company of BetVictor, in 2014.
+As a part of the transition, he decided to sell a significant part of his shares in the company for an undisclosed sum.
+The buyer was Michael Tabor, a renowned British businessman, bookmaker, and racehorse owner.
+It marked the end of an era for the Chandler family and the company as it went under new leadership.

 Interesting facts about Victor Chandler